metal3-io/cluster-api-provider-metal3/docs/getting-started.md

    kubectl taint nodes <node-name> node-role.kubernetes.io/infra:NoSchedule
    ```

-3. Apply the tolerations patch (already included in default deployment) to allow
+3. No additional tolerations patch is required; it is already included in the
-   CAPM3 pods to run on these tainted nodes.
+   default CAPM3 deployment and allows CAPM3 pods to run on these tainted nodes.

 ### Custom Configuration